DISPLAY BRANDING & RETARGETING

 Ad Quality – A term that refers to the settings that allow sellers to determine which creatives will be allowed to serve on their inventory.

-making decisions about what ads will serve.
+Ad Server – The computer or group of computers responsible for the actual serving of creatives to websites, or for making decisions about what ads will serve.
 An ad server may also track clicks on ads and other data.
 Major publishers, networks and advertisers sometimes have their own ad servers.

 Ad Verification – A service that confirms if an ad ran only where it was intended by the Advertiser